com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 ### Related work

 The Spotify API is very popular.
 Spotify has a well documented API and provides a lot useful tools on a dedicated ‘Spotify for Developers’ website.

-Spotify showcase a broad panel of the works done through their API.
+Spotify showcases a broad panel of the work done through their API.
 It was a great source of inspiration as well as a big challenge in order to propose something original.
 A non exhaustive list of interesting projects and visualization with Spotify data can be found here : https://developer.spotify.com/community/showcase/.

 It is difficult to bring something new to all that has already been done but we believe that taking a playlist oriented approach is both meaningful and original.
-As a matter of fact, our visualization will take place on a website which brings a dimension of interaction with the user.
-Our approach will privilege user interaction with interactive visualizations, it will focus on visually revealing playlists features, possible links between playlists or what makes them different.
+Our visualization will take place on a website which brings a dimension of interaction.
+Our approach will privilege interactive visualizations, it will focus on visually revealing playlists features, possible links between playlists or what makes them different.
 The user will be able to navigate by himself through the data to visualize what he wants.